ProgPrak21/DARA-Assistant/readme.md

-# DARA Assistant Chrome Extension
+# DARA Assistant Browser Extension
+The DARA Assistant browser extension helps you to request your data from various companies.
+It can execute the clicks necessary to issue a data request on the corresponding data request page.

 ## Getting started